-Consider the following scenario with regard to coronary heart disease in a given population;
+Consider the following scenario with regard to coronary heart disease.

 How can we explain this?